-NOTE: Hot Work will be performed only after a careful and complete review of all safety precautions and site preparation actions have proven it safe to begin work.
-Job name: Supervisor in charge of hot work: Requested start date: Time work started: Time inspection completed: Time work completed: Description and location of hot work b peing performed: The location of the work to be of Were combustible materials removed Have all flammable dusts, vapors and d liquids been cleared from the hot work area?
-Have all unpurged tanks or equipmer removed? nt previously containing flammable material been Will the work be confined to the area specified in this permit?
-Is ventilation adequate or is additiona l ventilation necessary?
+precautions and site preparation actions Job name: • Supervisor in charge of hot work: Requested start date: Time work started: Time inspection completed: Time work completed: Description and location of hot work bei ing performed: The location of the work to be dor Were combustible materials removed from ne will be examined: om the area, covered or shielded?
+Have all flammable dusts, vapors and li quids been cleared from the hot work area?
+Have all unpurged tanks or equipment p oreviously containing flammable material been removed?
+Will the work be confined to the area sp ecified in this permit?

+Is ventilation adequate or is additional ventilation necessary?
 Are there any flammable substances in the affected area or flame "drop zone?"

-2. The following safeguards will be provided:

-Have all floors and surroundings been swept clean and wet down if required?
+2. The following safeguards will be provided: Have all floors and surroundings been swept clean and wet down if required?
 Does Fire Watch have at least a 10# ABC Dry Chemical fire extinguisher?
 Do smoke detectors or sensors have to be disabled?
 Have affected individuals in the work area been notified?
 3. If the work involves spark producing equipment the following will be done: Are sparks directed away from people and combustibles?
 Have all non-moveable combustibles been protected with fire blankets, curtains, etc?
 Has a Fire Watch been designated?
 Name of Fire Watch 4.
 Has flame- or spark- producing equipment been inspected and in good condition?
 5. Have arrangements been made to monitor the areas around and below the hot work during breaks and for at least one-half hour after completion of work?
 Have all affected personnel been made aware of all hazards?
-List hazards:
+Liet hozordo: List hazards: